sparkfun/SparkFun_RTK_mosaic-X5/docs/base.md

 </figcaption>
 </figure>

-We can now store those coordinates in the mosaic-X5 module memory, either as **Geodetic** (Latitude, Longitude, Alttude) or **Cartesian** (ECEF X/Y/Z) coordinates.
+We can now store those coordinates in the mosaic-X5 module memory, either as **Geodetic** (Latitude, Longitude, Altitude) or **Cartesian** (ECEF X/Y/Z) coordinates.
 The mosaic-X5 allows you to store 5 of each.

 <figure markdown>
 [![Setting the fixed position](./assets/img/hookup_guide/RINEX7.png){ width="400" }](./assets/img/hookup_guide/RINEX7.png "Click to enlarge")